-- CONFORMITY.
+- c) CONFORMITY.
 Subdivision plans shall be properly related to and conform to the Town Comprehensive Plan.
 Proposed development shall be planned such that it is compatible with sound development patterns of adjacent and neighboring properties within the Town of Ulysses.
-Subdivided lots shall be of such character that they can be used safely for building purposes without danger to health or peril from fire, flood or other menace. - c)d) PARKS AND OPEN SPACE.
+Subdivided lots shall be of such character that they can be used safely for building purposes without danger to health or peril from fire, flood or other menace. - d) PARKS AND OPEN SPACE.
 Park areas of suitable location, size and character for playground and other recreational or open space purposes shall be shown on the subdivision plat in proper cases and when required by the Planning Board.
-Provision shall be made for adequate permanent reservations of open space, pedestrian trails, viewing areas, and parks, and such areas shall be shown on the plat. - d)e)PROTECTION OF AGRICULTURAL INFRASTRUCTURE AND SIGNIFICANT AGRICULTURAL LANDS.
-Consideration will be given to maintaining agricultural viability and protecting significant agricultural lands by minimizing adverse impacts on agricultural land remaining from the subdivision, prime and unique agricultural soils, adjoining or nearby agricultural land and operations, existing natural buffers, and agricultural infrastructure including but not limited to surface and subsurface agricultural drainage systems, farm equipment access points, and equipment lanes. - 3) Failure to notify the Zoning Officer of any conveyance by subdivision shall be a violation of this law and will be enforced by both civil action and financial penalties inclusive of injunctive relief to the effect of terminating prior conveyances. - The Planning Board requires applicants for major subdivisions to submit a plan for a cluster subdivision as provided for in Section 278 of New York State Town Law and 212-140 of this Article. - 5) Standards.
+Provision shall be made for adequate permanent reservations of open space, pedestrian trails, viewing areas, and parks, and such areas shall be shown on the plat. - e) PROTECTION OF AGRICULTURAL INFRASTRUCTURE AND SIGNIFICANT AGRICULTURAL LANDS.
+Consideration will be given to maintaining agricultural viability and protecting significant agricultural lands by minimizing adverse impacts on agricultural land remaining from the subdivision, prime and unique agricultural soils, adjoining or nearby agricultural land and operations, existing natural buffers, and agricultural infrastructure including but not limited to surface and subsurface agricultural drainage systems, farm equipment access points, and equipment lanes. - 3) Failure to notify the Zoning Officer of any conveyance by subdivision shall be a violation of this law and will be enforced by both civil action and financial penalties. - 4) Applicants for major subdivisions shall submit a plan for a cluster subdivision as provided for in Section 278 of New York State Town Law and 212-140 of this Article. - 5) Standards.
 Subdivisions are subject to the following standards.
-Subdivision standards are mandatory rules subject to modification by the Planning Board. - a) In determining whether to modify a standard for a proposed project, the Planning Board may take into consideration the following: - i.
-The practical difficulties of applying the standard to the particular project; - ii.
-The potential adverse impact on surrounding properties and the neighborhood of applying or not applying the standard to the proposed project; and iii.
+Subdivision standards are mandatory rules subject to modification by the Planning Board. - a) In determining whether to modify a standard for a proposed project, the Planning Board may take into consideration the following: - The practicable difficulties of applying the standard to the particular project; - The potential adverse impact on surrounding properties and the neighborhood of applying or not applying the standard to the proposed project; and - iii.
 Whether alternate means or measures attain the same goal as the standard.